Donald Trump’s campaign style seen in Senate primary races

 Mr. Bloom is not a fan of the approach but said it seems to work.

-“It’s something you would never say to someone else, but they said it, and you’re like, ‘OK, a part of me, all right, I’m glad it was said,’” Mr. Bloom said.
+“It’s something you would never say to someone else, but they said it, and you’re like, ‘OK, a part of me, all right, I’m glad it was said,’ ” Mr. Bloom said.

 West Virginia’s senatorial primary pits former coal mine executive Don Blankenship against Rep. Evan H. Jenkins and state Attorney General Patrick Morrisey.